node-girls/express-workshop-steps/intro-to-backend-development-with-node.js/tutorial/step-9-saving-your-blog-post.md

 JSON is a type of file for structuring data in a readable way.
 It is also a really popular format for sending data across the web.

-JSON is a string representation of a Javascript object.
-JSON objects convert really easily to Javascript objects, and vice versa, with `JSON.parse()` and `JSON.stringify()`.
+JSON is a string representation of a JavaScript object.
+JSON objects convert really easily to JavaScript objects, and vice versa, with `JSON.parse()` and `JSON.stringify()`.

 \(If you're not sure about JavaScript objects, have a chat with your mentor and your team.\)